 If a medication requires regular blood tests, don’t let it slide.
-One of the more common medication-related reasons elderly people end up in the hospital is because they fail to get regular blood tests and are either taking too little or too much medicine, elderly people can end up in the hospital.
+Because they fail to get a regular blood test and are taking too little or too much medicine, elderly people can end up in the hospital.

-Al is fortunate to have his daughter’s help, but even after going over all of his medications and setting up a routine, problems still occur:
+Al is fortunate to have his daughter’s help.
+Even after she went over all of his medications and set up a routine, problems still occurred:

-- During a short stay in a rehab facility, he didn’t get his anti-depressant medication and was taken to the emergency room with severe withdrawal symptoms.
+- During a short stay in a rehab facility, he didn’t get his anti-depressant medication.
+He was taken to the emergency room with severe withdrawal symptoms.

 - After more than one hospitalization he has returned home with different versions of his regular medications and/or new prescriptions.

 - He fell and it was determined that one of his medications might have been to blame because it made him light-headed and dizzy.